WZAM

-WZAM (970 AM) is a active rock format radio station licensed to Ishpeming, Michigan, United States.
+WZAM (970 AM) is an active rock format radio station licensed to Ishpeming, Michigan, United States.

 History

 Tri-City Broadcasters, Inc. received a construction permit to build a new radio station in Ishpeming on February 25, 1959, to operate with 5,000 watts during daylight hours only.
 The station began broadcasting as WJAN on June 26, 1959.
 Raymond and Joyce Blomquist ran the station until January 22, 1964, when it was foreclosed upon by radio equipment manufacturer Gates Radio Co. and shut down by county sheriffs.
 The station's CBS Radio affiliation went to WDBC six months later.

 A receiver was appointed for the company, and the station was sold out of bankruptcy to Canyon Broadcasters in January 1965.
 Canyon's owner, Frank Blotter, had become involved with the station right before it folded.
 Renaming it WCKD, he confronted the task of putting the station back into service.
 All that remained after Gates's equipment was seized was the antenna structure, requiring almost every necessary piece of equipment to be purchased.
 It would not be until August 30, 1965, that WCKD signed on the air.
 Under Canyon, the station continued to struggle as a daytime-only station with a full-time competitor in a small town, losing money.
 A series of violations over operations after sunset and before sunrise, forbidden for daytime-only radio stations, would end up almost costing Blotter in another business venture.
 Blotter blamed the confusion on changes that resulted from the Uniform Time Act; the Upper Peninsula moved from year-round Eastern Standard Time to year-round Central Standard Time (CST).
 However, the license specified operating hours in CST.
 In 1971, a Federal Communications Commission (FCC) hearing examiner overturned an initial decision favoring his application to build a station in Elmhurst, Illinois.
 Blotter's station application was ultimately granted when the commission ruled the time zone confusion a misunderstanding and not an "intentional disregard" for regulations.